-Presented by Mass Audubon’s Joppa Flats Education Center and the Parker River National Wildlife Refuge
+Presented by Mass Audubon’s Joppa Flats Education Center & Parker River National Wildlife Refuge

 I have little children.
 Which of the three live bird shows would be appropriate for us?

-What’s the difference between visiting an Eagle Hot Spot and going on an Eagle Tour?
+What's the difference between "Visit Eagle Hot Spots" and "Go on an Eagle Tour"?

 Will I see a Bald Eagle?

-If the river is frozen, you’ll have an excellent chance of seeing a bald eagle.
-And there are plenty of opportunities to see other species of beautiful winter wildlife in this area—including seals, snowy owls, and falcons.
+If the river is frozen, you’ll have an excellent chance of seeing a Bald Eagle.
+And there are plenty of other species of beautiful winter wildlife in this area—including seals, snowy owls, waterfowl, and falcons.
 We think you’re going to be amazed!

 Additional Winter Bird Programs

 Call Joppa Flats at 978-462-9998 for information or to register.